JamesArao/GDAPSII-Game/RoundEditor/readme.txt

 Descripton of the user interface and what you can do with this tool

-Create Enemy: Creates a label of an enemy on the screen.
-These labels can be dragged around and repositioned using the mouse.
-The text for the label will depend on what enemy type you have selected in the list box next to the button.
+Add Enemy 1-5: Adds a label for an enemy onto the screen depending on the enemy number you choose.
+You can drag the enemy around by left clicking and holding.
+Enemies can be deleted by right clicking them.
-Clear Button: Clears the list of enemies and all the labels on the screen.
-This will clear the current round you have.
+Save Round: Allows a user to save the current round as a .dat file.
 Load Round: Allows a user to load in a .dat file for a round and view or edit it.
 Loading a round WILL CLEAR THE CURRENT ROUND.
 Save the round you are working on before loading another round in order to avoid losing work.
-Save Round: Allows a user to save the current round as a .dat file.
+Clear Round: Clears the list of enemies and all the labels on the screen.
+This will clear the current round you have.